Support teaching, research, and patient care.

 the health benefits of exercise.
 Because this is a mechanistic trial, the main goal is not a

-health-related outcome.
-Rather, the goal is to generate a map of the molecular responses to
+single health-related outcome.
+Rather, the goal is to generate a resource leading to the

 Stanford is currently not accepting patients for this trial.